A recap of my time living in a Russian restaurant off the historic Highway 1 in northern California…Day one- Cooperation

 Back at the restaurant I begin my work contribution; I am working in exchange for the opportunity to experience life in this small Russian community.
 I help to cook, clean, and look after the restaurant.
 I actually really enjoy my work here.
 It is easy to implement their practice of mindfulness while chopping vegetables and wiping down tables.

 The girls will all be gone the rest of the day and so I had the opportunity to spend the day with their neighbor Bruce who would be helping me to look after the place.
-This was a refreshing aspect of my time here- I was able to witness the pleasure of living in a small, friendly community such as Jenner, California.
+This was one of the refreshing aspects of my time here- I was able to witness the pleasure of living in a small, friendly community such as Jenner, California.
 Neighbors were always stopping in to drop off food and to volunteer their time and skills to help the girls.

 During the day Bruce and I discussed local history, events, and other communities that I may one day be able to visit.
 He shared his experience with intentional communities and told me idyllic stories of his time hitchhiking Europe.
-(Learn more about these conversations in an upcoming experience post under the travel tab: A Gypsy’s Sanctuary: Sonoma County) He was an extremely enjoyable person to be around and the conversation flowed freely.
+He was an extremely enjoyable person to be around and the conversation flowed freely.

 The synchronicity of life was becoming apparent as things were clearly falling into place.
 Bruce offered me connections with organizations and communities I had been searching for.
 He also offered me the opportunity to learn more about the group’s intentions and structure.
 For example, he shared with me that the apparent leader was the elder Tatiana, and that Polina and younger Tatiana had agreed to cut off all of their hair at her request in order to improve their focus on self-development.
 Whether this was a sign of hierarchy often seen in traditional cult-like communal groups or a sincere act of spiritualism is unknown.

 After helping me close up for the night, Bruce headed home leaving me with more alone time in the house.
 The fact that the girls were willing to leave me, a complete stranger, alone with access to everything they have built their living on shows their apparent trust in the well-being of humanity.
-I have a tendency to have this same basic trust in people I meet on the road and so it was great to see others participating in the practice of allowing individuals the chance to prove their inherent goodness- a practice also in place in their use of the honor system instead of placing a set price and bill structure for their customers.
-I spent the evening tinkering on the piano and skimming through books on Russian history in the area, psychedelic therapy, talks on Dharma, and personal psychology.
+I have a tendency to have this same basic trust in people and so it was great to see others participating in the practice of allowing individuals the chance to prove their inherent goodness- a practice also in place in their use of the honor system instead of placing a set price and bill structure for their customers.
+I spent the evening tinkering on the piano and skimming through books.

 Day three- Breakthrough